bongo418/qr-code/README.md

 ### Useful resources

-- [MDN Web Docs](https://developer.mozilla.org/en-US/) - I can't explain how useful this has been for CSS
+- [MDN Web Docs](https://developer.mozilla.org/en-US/) - I can't explain how useful this has been for CSS.
 - [Microsoft Copilot](https://copilot.microsoft.com/) - Helped me with some of my footer code when it was stuck to the side of my QR code and not the bottom.

 ## Author